Mabel Craft Deering

-Mabel Craft Deering (born Mabel Clare Craft, 1873–1953) was a San Francisco Bay Area socialite, journalist and supporter of progressive causes such as women's suffrage and the admission of black women to a national women's organization.
+Mabel Clare Deering (née Craft; November 5, 1873 – July 8, 1953) was a San Francisco Bay Area socialite, journalist and supporter of progressive causes such as women's suffrage and the admission of black women to a national women's organization.
 As a University of California student, she protested the awarding of a medal for scholarship that was given to a man instead of to her.

 She was the first woman to edit a national Sunday magazine.

 Early life and education

-Mabel Clare Craft was born on November 5, 1873, in Rochelle, Illinois, to Ellen Eugenia Coolbaugh and Richard Corson Craft.
+Craft was born on November 5, 1873, in Rochelle, Illinois, to Ellen Eugenia Coolbaugh and Richard Corson Craft.
 Her father became "a wealthy grocer in East Oakland," California.

 Mabel Craft attended Oakland public schools.
 While at Oakland High School, she participated in the Aegis Publishing Company, where she was elected to "take charge of the ladies' department."
 She was also president of the Girls' Debating Society and vice-president of the Irex Boating Club.
 She graduated as valedictorian in June 1888.

 Craft graduated from the University of California, Berkeley, on June 29, 1892, when she gave an address on "The Economic Position of Women."

 That year she was denied a gold medal, the prestigious prize in a yearly competition for the highest grade among graduating students on the Berkeley campus.
 Instead, the award was offered to Joseph Baldwin Garber, who refused it because, he said, "it made invidious distinctions."

 The two had almost identical records over four years.
 In a statement, she said that her average over four years was 93.588, while Garber's was 93.581.
 She stated that: